QUICK ANSWER

 For most new Florida candidates, the sales associate exam comes first.

-Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific practice questions, a 19-topic diagnostic, six modes, Math Coach across the 10 Florida math archetypes, Trap Library, Confidence Calibration, offline app access on phone or tablet, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific practice questions, a 19-topic diagnostic mapped to the DBPR outline, six modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline app access on phone or tablet, optional sync, lifetime updates, and one $39.99 purchase.
 No subscription.
 No copied exam questions.
 Pass Florida does not provide pre-license, post-license, CE, or broker-license education credit.

 Common confusions